learning-gardens/learning-gardens.github.io/_posts/2017-02-03-kickstarter.md

 Everything else will go towards our Learning Gardens Microgrants program (exact name TBD), which will grant groups between $50 and $300 to fund organizational development, field trips, projects, and other activity within gardens that necessitates a budget.
 Our primary goal with the grants is to make learning group organization a more accessible activity to all.

 As of writing, we have over $1000 in our campaign.
-As a stretch goal, if we can read $1400 by the end of our month, not only will the entire pamphlet be Risograph printed, but all contributors over $5 will receive a Learning Gardens pencil too.
+As a stretch goal, __if we can reach $1400__ by the end of our month, not only will the entire pamphlet be Risograph printed, but all contributors over $5 will receive a Learning Gardens pencil too.

 We are now collecting the pages from all of our participating gardens: